randomascii/main/xperf/XperfUI/ReadMe.txt

 - getenv wrapper
 - ordering code sanely
 - moving more code to separate functions/files
+Grow the output window as well as the trace window when sizing the dialog?

 Unimportant:
 Allow configuring which symbols should be stripped.